-When you indulge in romantic gestures all the time without caring about your lover’s reciprocation, or when you’re too sweet and nice to your lover or a friend all the time without ever letting them realize that you’re going way out of your way to do something nice for them, it’s pretty obvious that they’d take you for granted because they don’t realize the effort you’ve made for them!
+You might indulge in romantic gestures all the time without caring about your lover’s reciprocation.
+Or, maybe you’re too sweet and nice to your lover or a friend all the time without ever letting them realize that you’re going way out of your way to do something nice for them.
+In that case, it’s pretty obvious that they’d take you for granted because they don’t realize the effort you’ve made for them!
 [Read: 10 relationship deal breakers that can shatter your romance]

 Of course, they may feel pampered or special the first few times.
 But once it starts to feel like routine, the indulgences turn into expectations.

 The harder you try, the bigger their expectations.
-And before you know it, you don’t get anything in return, and yet, you’d be expected to go out of your way and do something special for them all the time.
+And before you know it, you don’t get anything in return.
+Yet, you’d be expected to go out of your way and do something special for them all the time.

-And almost always, this is the point of no return when you’d start to feel like you’re being taken for granted in the relationship!
+This is the point of no return when you start to feel like you’re being taken for granted in the relationship.
+If nothing changes, the relationship is doomed to fail because you’ll end up feeling resentful.
 [Read: 18 things you do that makes your relationship really unhealthy!]

 Everyone takes someone for granted when they’re in love, even if it’s only for a moment.
-And the only way to stop someone from taking you for granted is by letting them know just how hard you’ve tried to do something for them.
+The only way to stop someone from taking you for granted is by letting them know just how hard you’ve tried to do something for them.

-Most people who get taken for granted make the mistake of holding back on communication, until they can’t hold on anymore.
-And then, they explode with helpless anger one fine day, much to the surprise of their shocked lover who probably didn’t even realize they were taking their partner for granted!
+Most people who get taken for granted make the mistake of holding back on communication.
+They wait until they can’t hold on anymore.
+Then, they explode with helpless anger, much to the surprise of their shocked lover who probably didn’t even realize they were taking their partner for granted!
 [Read: The power of your words can make or break your relationship]

 In fact, telling your partner that you did something special for them will make your partner appreciate the gesture and feel grateful too!